Create a new topic in Microsoft Viva Topics

-You can then give a description of how the topics are related, and select Update.
+You can then give a description of how the topics are related.
+Select Update

-The related topic you added will display as a connected topic.
+The related topic added will display as a connected topic.

-To remove a related topic, select the topic you want to remove, then select the Remove topic icon.
+To remove a related topic, select the line segment corresponding to the topic you want to remove, then select the Remove relationship icon.

 You can also add static items to the page (such as text, images, or links) by selecting the canvas icon, which you can find below the short description.
-Selecting it will open the SharePoint toolbox from which you can choose the item you want to add to the page.
+Selecting it opens the SharePoint toolbox from which you can choose the item you want to add to the page.

 Select Publish to save your changes.